jamesmoss/treasure-chest/README.markdown

 	$bounty->delete('email');
 	$bounty->fetch('email'); // returns boolean FALSE

-Namespaces can be used to logically group sets of key/pairs.
+Namespaces can be used to logically group sets of key/value pairs.
 Simply append the key with the desired namespace, separated by a colon (this delimiter character can be changed) e.g

 	$bounty->add('user123:username', 'bob');